1. Home Page

 Industries around the world are seeking to achieve better performance and lighter products with the use of composite materials, but the cost of production with composites pushes the limits of production budgets.
 Nowhere is this struggle more intense than in the aerospace industry.

-But what if a time-tested material could be substantially lightened and improved at the same time?
-Aluminum alloys, long used and studied by aircraft makers, can indeed be further improved.
+What if a time-tested material could be substantially lightened and improved simultaneously?
+Aluminum-lithium alloys, long used and studied by aircraft makers, can indeed be further improved.
 The results could save more than just fuel and money.

 Selecting materials for commercial, military and space-related applications often involves a compromise between performance and cost.
-The material that will provide the least expensive component while delivering the required performance is usually preferred.
-The need for a certain level of performance is often dictated by the mission, and this justifies the use of a certain type or class of material.
+The material that provides the least expensive component while delivering the required performance is usually preferred.
+The need for a certain level of performance is often dictated by the mission, which justifies the use of a specific type or class of material.

 The great potential of aluminum-lithium based alloys as materials possessing higher specific strength and higher specific modulus than the currently established aluminum aerospace alloys has led to intense development activity to enable production of the alloys on a large scale.